ONEcampaign/oda-dashboard/src/faqs.md

         <li>Is Country X meeting the 0.7% GNI target for its ODA contributions?</li>
     </ul>
     <p class="base-text">
-        <span class="bold">Recipients</span> shows ODA flows from providers to recipient countries and groups.
+        <strong>Recipients</strong> shows ODA flows from providers to recipient countries and groups.
 This tab
         is useful if you're interested in:
     </p>
     <ul class="group-list">